johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 ### The RxJs concatMap Operator - In-Depth Explanation and Practical Example

 ### Understanding the merge Observable combination Strategy

+- Here we will use another strategy for combining observables, the `.merge()`
+- Merge is ideal for performing Asynchronous operations in parallel
+- The merged observables are only considered completed when ALL the underlying merged observables are completed
+- The merged observables will error out immediately if ANY of the underlying merged observables are errored out
+- The merge strategy is ideal for performing long-running operations in parallel

 ### The RxJs mergeMap Operator - In-Depth Explanation
 ### The RxJs exhaustMap Operator - In-Depth Explanation
 ### Unsubscription In Detail - Implementing a Cancellable HTTP Observable